andrewhowdencom/website/site/content/post/getting-magento-1.9-up-on-kubernetes.rst

               port: 6379
             initialDelaySeconds: 1
             timeoutSeconds: 5
+        - name: exporter
+          image: "21zoo/redis_exporter:0.5"
+          imagePullPolicy: "IfNotPresent"
+          resources:
+            limits:
+              cpu: "50m"
+              memory: "8Mi"
+            requests:
+              cpu: "50m"
+              memory: "8Mi"
+          ports:
+          - containerPort: 6379
+            protocol: "TCP"
+            name: "redis"
+          readinessProbe:
+            tcpSocket:
+              port: 9121
+            initialDelaySeconds: 1
+            timeoutSeconds: 5
+          livenessProbe:
+            tcpSocket:
+              port: 9121
+            initialDelaySeconds: 1
+            timeoutSeconds: 5
           # Kubernetes will automatically restart containers when it detects they
           # are unhealthy, either by failling the liveness probe or the process
           # exiting.
 We usually went the application restarted, so we indicate
           # this to Kubernetes with a `restartPolicy`
         restartPolicy: "Always"
         # I have no idea what this does.
 When I do, I'll update these notes!
         securityContext: {}